Course fees (2018/19 entry)

 The programme has been developed with the aim of producing world-class, research-informed practitioners with the option of pursuing a career in research.
 It is ideal for individuals who currently hold an undergraduate degree in sports science, strength and conditioning or a related topic, and want to advance their knowledge, research skills and expertise in strength and conditioning.

-- Delivered by world-leading researchers and applied practitioners in LJMU’s pioneering School of Sport and Exercise Science
+- Delivered by world-leading strength and conditioning researchers and applied practitioners in LJMU’s pioneering School of Sport and Exercise Sciences

-- Access to state-of-the-art physiology, biomechanics and molecular biology labs in the award-winning Tom Reilly and Life Sciences Buildings
+- Access to state-of-the-art strength and conditioning facilities – including physiology, biomechanics and molecular biology labs and the newly refurbished, high performance gym

 - Career opportunities as an applied practitioner in strength and conditioning, teaching and lecturing and in Doctoral research programmes

-- Taught by academics who work with English Premier League Football, Super League Rugby, Premiership Rugby Union, the English Institute of Sport and many more
+- Taught by academics who work with English Premier League Football, Super League Rugby, Premiership Rugby Union, the English Institute of Sport, Irish Rugby Football Union, Sportscotland Institute of Sport, Welsh Rugby Football Union and many more

 The research-focus of this course will help students become critical scientific thinkers, empowering them to challenge existing strength and conditioning paradigms and become better practitioners.